Learn about changes to Ontario tax programs, due dates and services affected by COVID-19.

 Limitation and procedural time periods

-The time limits are currently suspended until September 11, 2020 to either:
+Due to the state of emergency, time limits were suspended until September 14, 2020 to either:

 - file a notice of objection or appeal